AI-Underdog/FallrimTools-Re-Saver/README.md

 # ReSaver

 A tool for managing Skyrim save files, written in Java with JavaFX.

+## For End Users (No Java or Maven Required)

+**Windows users:**

+- Download the latest release ZIP or EXE package (see Releases or distribution instructions).
+- Extract the ZIP (if applicable).
+- Double-click `ReSaver.exe` inside the extracted folder to launch the application.
+- **No Java or Maven installation is required.**

+If you are a developer or want to build from source, see below.

-## Prerequisites
+## Prerequisites (Development Only)

-- Java 11 or higher
+- Java 11 or higher (Java 8+ supported; Java 24 tested)
 - Maven 3.6 or higher

 ## Development Setup